jumboduck/squirrel/TESTING.md

 -   A review should not be added if no description has been typed
 -   A review should not be added if no rating was chosen

+### Update Review

+The following tests were run to ensure each entry can be updated by the user:

+-   It should be possible to update the title
+-   It should not be possible to leave the title blank
+-   It should be possible to update the description
+-   It should not be possible to leave the description blank
+-   It should be possible to update the image
+-   It should be possible to update the rating
+-   It should be possible to add a new tag
+-   It should be possible to delete a tag

 ### Delete Review

 It should be possible to delete a review.